Checking Designs

 Check Area

 The area being checked can be defined.
-It can be checked the whole cell, a user-defined region or the shapes in the current view.
+It can check the whole cell, a user-defined region or the shapes in the current view.
 If the check region is limited, all applicable violations in the check area will be found.
-Depending on the type of check, some violations near the border region also may be displayed.
+Depending on the type of check, some violations near the border region may also be displayed.

 Entering the Check Rules

-All Design Rule Check can be entered within the graphical user interface.
+All Design Rule Checks can be entered within the graphical user interface.
 Each check will have its own user interface to enter the required check values.

 DRC Macro